BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-22-kubecon-2018-copenhaguen-day-2.md

 So far, I don't really see the point of having a lot of clusters and even less of migrating a single app between clusters, but that can be interesting for people that like that trend.

-# Horizontal Pod Autoscaler Reloaded - Scale on Custom Metrics - Maciej Pytel, Google & Solly Ross, Red Hat

-Last talk of the day...
-I didn't write much: I don't think we went deeper than what I already knew or learnt in other talks about the HPA.

 # Party, Tivoli Gardens

 For the evening, we went to an all-attendees party at [Tivoli Gardens](https://en.wikipedia.org/wiki/Tivoli_Gardens), an amusement park and pleasure garden right in the middle of Copenhagen.
 We walked around for a bit, before settling for a beer and a few snacks, talking with other French Kubenetes fans.